13 Reasons Why Resin Is Yellowing [And Fixes]

 How can I protect my resin projects from UV-induced yellowing?

-To protect your resin from UV-induced yellowing, use UV-resistant epoxy or apply a UV-protective topcoat.
-Both methods act as barriers against harmful UV rays, helping to preserving the clarity of your resin creations, even when exposed to sunlight longer.
+To protect your resin from UV induced yellowing, use UV resistant epoxy or apply a UV-protective topcoat.
+Both methods act as barriers against UV rays, helping to preserve the clarity of your resin creations longer, even when exposed to sunlight.

 There are many non yellowing epoxy brands with stabilizers in the formula that will help slow down yellowing resin over time.
-One brand that has a good formula is Craft Resin.
+Two brands that have good formulas are Craft Resin and Stone Coat Countertops.

 2. Incomplete Mixing

-To avoid this, ensure thorough and consistent mixing of your epoxy, paying close attention to proper ratios and stirring techniques.
+To avoid this, do a thorough and consistent mixing of your epoxy, paying close attention to proper ratios and stirring techniques.

 What’s the importance of proper mixing in preventing yellowing?
-Proper mixing is essential to prevent yellowing since incomplete mixing can lead to unreacted molecules in the resin, which are more susceptible to discoloration.
-This can certainly be the cause of resin turning yellow.
+Proper mixing is needed to prevent yellowing since incomplete mixing can lead to unreacted molecules in the resin.
+This can certainly be the cause of resin turning yellow more quickly.

-Always follow the manufacturer’s instructions for mixing ratios and techniques to ensure a complete chemical reaction and maintain the resin’s transparency.
+Follow the manufacturer’s instructions for mixing ratios and techniques for a complete chemical reaction.

 3. Humidity and Moisture